vbkostov/tess-website-lite/content/pages/proposing.md

 <body>

 The primary purpose of the TESS General Investigator (GI) Program is to enhance and maximize the science return from the mission.
 Users can obtain both data and funding through the TESS GI Program.
 The program facilitates and supports short-cadence observations with TESS as well as research undertaken with the Full-Frame Images.
+<br> Note that the TESS GI program is for new TESS data only (ZZZZTHIS MIGHT CHANGE IN THE FUTUREZZZ) </br>

-Below you can find more information on the TESS General Investigator (GI) Program and how to propose for TESS data and research funding.
+<br> Below you can find more information on the TESS General Investigator (GI) Program and how to propose for TESS data and research funding. </br>

 <button type="button" class="collapsible">Proposal Basics</button>
 <div class="content">